sambathkumar02/ZDownloader/README.md

 ## Linux

-Download the Binary and Terminal and chage to the directory in which the executable is present.Run
+Download the Binary and OPen Terminal and chage to the directory in which the executable is present.Run

     ZDownloader -u <url> -d <Directory>